Summer food in Yamagata! | "Mizukake Gohan" is the perfect dish for the heatwaves and lingering summer heat!

 Looking at the pictures will make you want to eat it again even if you just had a meal!

-The origin of Mizukake Gohan is said to be that "in the old days, cooked rice would tend to stick to the pot, so it was a waste to throw the rice away, so people would add water and eat the rice along with the water."
+The origin of rice with water poured over"in the old days, cooked rice tended to stick to the pot, so to avoid wasting the rice, people added water and ate the rice along with the water."it is said to be that

 Originally, the cold rice left in the pot was eaten by pouring hot water over it in winter and cold water over it in summer, and even the rice that had stuck to it was eaten.
 Furthermore, it became the ultimate meal when appetites were low during the intense heat of summer, and people would wash the rice to remove the stickiness and eat it easily